Home › Blog › Ticketing System Guide: Definition, Features & Benefits Explained

 Step 1: User Submits a Request

-A user encounters a technical issue and submits a support request, either through a customer service portal, email, live chat, form, or by calling the IT department.
+A user encounters a technical issue and submits a support request, either through a customer service portal, email ticketing system, live chat, form, or by calling the IT department.
 The request includes information such as the user’s name, contact information, and a description of the problem.

 Example: John, an employee at a company, encounters an issue with his email account.
 He logs into the company’s IT support portal and submits a support request detailing the problem he’s experiencing, providing his name, email address, and a description of the issue.